 Understand what your diamond is worth before you sell

 Grading and valuing a diamond is a complex process, one that requires a professional expert and benefits from sophisticated laboratory technology.
 That said, there are some basic tools and terms that anyone can use to make sure they understand any price quoted for their diamonds, and help you understand what your diamond is worth.

 Diamond value calculator?

-While there are accurate online calculators for gold, silver and other precious metals, there is no such thing as an accurate diamond value calculator, because there is no diamond exchange — or central location where diamonds are bought and sold.
+While there are accurate online calculators for gold, silver and other precious metals, a diamond value calculator is only available to members of the trade, because there is no diamond exchange (or central location where diamonds are bought and sold) accessible to the general public.

-If you are interested in selling a diamond, the price of diamonds is best understood through measurements of the 4 C’s, and by being evaluated by a respected laboratory, such as GIA, which uses both industry-specific equipment, and recent sales data, to estimate a sales price range for your item.
-A runner-up would be a GIA-certified jeweler who can inspect and offer a price.
+If you are interested in selling a diamond, the price of diamonds is best understood through the quality as determined by the 4 C’s, and by being evaluated by a respected laboratory, such as GIA, which uses industry-specific equipment.
+Armed with the lab report, bring it to a GIA-certified jeweler who can inspect, evaluate, and offer a price.